 Newvelle Presents: The New Orleans Collection

 Newvelle Records is proud to present The New Orleans Collection, Newvelle’s set of four new recordings from the greatest generation of New Orleans artists.
-Recorded in the spring of 2020, each album will be available exclusively on vinyl this fall—recorded and pressed with the uncompromising quality that Newvelle fans have come to expect from the label.
+Recorded in the spring of 2020, each album is now available exclusively on vinyl—recorded and pressed with the uncompromising quality that Newvelle fans have come to expect from the label.

 The legacy and breadth of New Orleans music is beautifully represented in this limited edition collection of four single sleeved records.
 Newvelle New Orleans includes albums led by the soul queen herself Irma Thomas, the inimitable Delta blues guitarist Little Freddie King, the wildly expressive funk and R&B pianist Jon Cleary, and the joyful jazz pianist, and musical mentor to many, the late Ellis Marsalis.